Home Buying Guide

 - Read through HOA rules, regulations and budgets.

-- Understand if there is litigation, special assessments or rental caps that could affect your ownership of the home.
+- Understand if there is litigation, special assessments, rules or rental caps that could affect your ownership of the home.

 - Every day you delay documentation to your lender is a potential delay in your closing.